 - May Be Slightly Overpriced

 These cans are the “Batmobile of headphones”!
-Their all-black matte finish and durable appearance is enough to peak the curiosity of any serious headphone collector.
+Their all-black matte finish and durable appearance is enough to pique the curiosity of any serious headphone collector.
 Then again, it’s not exactly fair to judge a book by its cover.

-As you know, an ultra-sleek appearance doesn’t always guarantee a solid performance.
+As you know, an ultra-sleek appearance doesn’t always guarantee solid performance.
 How do these compare to the well-loved M50x?
 Are they better?
 Does their on-ear wearing design help, or hurt their overall performance?
 We’ll do our best to answer all of those questions, and more!

 The main goal of our Audio Technica ATH M60x review is to help you decide whether or not they really are the best on-ear studio monitors!
 If you’re anything like us, you probably like to have all the facts before you make your decision!
 Before you dive into the first section, take a look at the brief overview below!

-Audio Technica ATH M60x Review – Best On-Ear Studio Monitor?
+Audio Technica ATH M60x Review

 Basic Features & Technical Specs:

-- Closed back, supra-aural (on-ear) wearing design
+- Closed-back, supra-aural (on-ear) wearing design

 - Connectivity: Wired